fennifith/styles/README.md

 ## Documentation

 I am currently working on documenting all of the existing styles, as well as enforcing some kind of consistency between class names.
-When it is complete, the full documentation (and sample elements) will be available at [jfenn.me/styles](https://jfenn.me/styles/).
+The current documentation (and examples) are available at [jfenn.me/styles](https://jfenn.me/styles/).
+As I am generally lazy at documenting things, some of the text and explanations are crude and not very well written.
+I hope to improve on this in the future, but until then it serves its general purpose.